ThuyKat/OCP-Java-17/Chapter4.md

 int[] vars3[]; // 2D array
 int[] vars4 [], space [][]; // a 2D AND a 3D array
 ```
+NOTE: at least one array size must be provided on right hand side of the assignment.
 - Create asymmetric array
 ```java
 int [][] args = new int[4][];